What is a Strategic Initiative?

 Depending on the amount of pre-work completed by the strategic planning team and the amount of homework done by members of the leadership team, each of these steps may require somewhere between 30 minutes and two hours.
 Plan accordingly, as Initiatives offer some of the more interesting conversation-starters for your team.
 Initiatives represent the key variable of the Balanced Scorecard’s cause-and-effect relationships, and they often reveal key disagreements around how the organization will accomplish its goals.
 To get started, first the team will need to figure out what Initiatives are currently ongoing.

 1. Inventory – Identify all existing Initiatives

 For some organizations, the definitional lines between “projects,” “Initiatives,” and “tasks” become blurred, which complicates the first step of the process.
-If these terms seem redundant, please refer to ESM's "What is an Initiative?" post.

 After clear organization definitions have been set, the strategic planning team will need to lay out each ongoing Initiative.
 Commonly, part of the exercise may be kicked off in advance by one or two facilitators to provide the team with a template, reduce time spent on common knowledge, and generate conversation from a strawman.